-If we can use firm transport in an alternate firm manner within or out of path and create segmented release capacity, we get low non-firm, interruptible volumes on the NWP system.
+The flexibility to use firm transport in an alternate firm manner within path or out of path, and the ability to create segmented release capacity, results in low non-firm, interruptible volumes on the NWP system.

 When we do not need the capacity to serve natural gas customers on a given day, we may use our firm capacity to transport natural gas from a low-priced basin to a higher-priced location and resell the gas to third parties to recoup a portion of demand charges.
 When PSE has a surplus of firm capacity and market conditions make such transactions favorable for customers, we may release capacity into the capacity release market.
-The company may also access additional firm capacity from the capacity release market temporarily or permanently when available and competitive with other alternatives.
+The company may also access additional firm capacity from the capacity release market on a temporary or permanent basis when available and competitive with other alternatives.